The core in random hypergraphs and local weak convergence

 If $\tau$ is a rooted acyclic factor graph with marks in $\{0,1\}$, then

 converges to $\pr\brk{\partial^\omega[\T(d,r,k,p^*)]=\partial^\omega[\tau]}$ in probability. \end{theorem}

-\Thm~\ref{Thm_main} describes the limiting behavior of the local structure of the random factor graph $\vF$.
-We will reformulate this result in the framework of local weak convergence, employed in \cite{Aldous}.
-This formalism is part of weak convergence theory.
-More precisely, we endow $\fG^\cX$ with the coarsest topology that makes all the maps
+\Thm~\ref{Thm_main} describes the limiting behaviour of the local structure of the random factor graph $\vF$.
+We will reformulate this result in the framework of local weak convergence, closely following~\cite{BordenaveCaputo}, which is part of weak convergence theory of probability measures.
+To introduce this formalism we assume that $\{0,1\}$ is equipped with the discrete topology.
+Further, we endow $\fG^\cX$ with the coarsest topology that makes all the maps